“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 “I was, unfortunately, let go from my previous job because of poor performance in the last quarter.
 In hindsight, I believe that neither the role nor the company culture was a good fit.
 I did, however, take the time to learn about my weaknesses in those last few months and took active steps to improve on them.
 I’m confident I have the required qualifications for the role and would be an excellent addition to the team.”

-By approaching the topic carefully (like in the answer above), you can show employers that you’re resilient and self-aware and that you’re taking steps to improve on your weaknesses.
+By approaching the topic carefully, you can show employers that you’re resilient and self-aware and that you’re taking steps to improve on your weaknesses.

 5. I want something more challenging